MasuRii/FBScrapeIdeas/README.md

 [![Stars][stars-shield]][stars-url]
 [![Contributors][contributors-shield]][contributors-url]

-A CLI-driven application to scrape and analyze Facebook group posts for insights using Selenium and Google Gemini AI.
+A CLI-driven application to scrape and analyze Facebook group posts for insights using modern web automation and Google Gemini AI.

 This tool helps users identify potential capstone/thesis ideas, student problems, or other valuable insights from university Facebook group discussions by automating data collection (including posts and comments) and AI-powered categorization.